PlayDataLab/playdatalab.github.io/ABOUT.md

 title:
 ---

-The Dataviewer Scratch Extension was developed by Cassia Fernandez and João Adriano Freitas.
+The PlayData Scratch Extension was developed by Cassia Fernandez and João Adriano Freitas.

-If you are using this extension and you want to share your project or thoughts with us, please contact us.
+If you are using PlayData and want to share your project, thoughts or suggestions with us, please contact us.

-See more examples at https://jaafreitas.github.io/scratch/

 ------